pupba/LangChain-OpenTutorial/docs/16-Evaluations/14-LangSmith-Online-Evaluation.md

 ## Set Up the RAG System with PDFRAG

-The following code demonstrates how to instantiate and use the `PDFRAG` class to set up a retriever-augmented generation (RAG) pipeline using a specific PDF document and a GPT-based model.
+The following code demonstrates how to instantiate and use the `PDFRAG` class to set up a RAG(Retriever-Augmented Generation) pipeline using a specific PDF document and a GPT-based model.

 ```python
 from langchain_openai import ChatOpenAI